mdbtxt1

 Relationship — things concerning only one other person.

 This is the oldest size limit for human society groups, and is the limit for the size of band societies in anthropology.
-The group size is evident in the living-groups of the most ancient surviving cultures — such as the Mbuti and indigenous Australians[4].
-Dunbar refers to these groups as an "overnight camp" [3], and gives an average of 38, with a variance of 42%, based on data from 8 indiginous cultures.
+A band society is held together by kinship bonds and forms decisions by consensus: there are no firm authority roles or definitive leaders.
+The group size is evident in the living-groups of the most ancient surviving cultures — such as the Mbuti and indigenous Australians[6].
+Dunbar refers to these groups as an "overnight camp" [5], and gives an average of 38, with a variance of 42%, based on data from 8 indiginous cultures.
 (This is to be contrasted with a "village", which is larger.)

-These group size numbers have also been found in Western societies [7].
-Modern-day groups that experience the same limit are a primary school classroom, or a sports club (including everyone on the field plus those on the bench and the coaches, but usually excluding special players, such as pinch hitters and short relief pitchers).
+These group size numbers have also been found in Western societies [9].
+Modern-day groups that experience the same limit are a primary school classroom, or a sports club (including everyone on the field plus those on the bench and the coaches, but perhaps excluding certain specialised players, such as pinch hitters and short relief pitchers).
 30 or 40 is the maximum size a company can attain before it must employ hierarchical organisation, middle-management, and other more modern social structures.

 Community — This is an even larger group of people, limited by the ability to retain a moderate level of familiarity and trust.
 This is Dunbar's "village" size, which he gives as 148 with a variance of 29% averaged over 9 cultures[5].
 This group-size is also evident in Western society[9]; see also Gladwell[7].
 It is probably no coincidence that this is also the minimum population for long term genetic viability (see also [8]).

 Community size is a personal experience, and varies by person — some can keep more connections active.
-The size of your community depends on your own ability to remember people.
+The size of your community depends on your own ability to remember people and to maintain the relationships.
 If you encounter someone you used to know, and have to re-familiarize yourself with them before being able to do something that involves personal risk and a moderate level of trust in them, then they were not part of your "community".
 Most people experience this limit at somewhere from 100 to 250.
 The term "community" is also used to express larger groups, such as "the Italian-American community", but this is actually closer to the next level up, "society".

 Society — This is a group of people larger than a community but which share enough in common to communicate and/or interact effectively.
 Notice that "enough in common" does not usually require language (see MCV12), thus people who speak different languages can be part of the same society.
 A culture is a similar concept.
 Note that societies can include multiple cultures, and a culture can include multiple societies.
 Society includes anything from a network of communities (Anthropologists use the word "tribe") to cultures with millions of members or more.